THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Since your body will likely need to revamp as it learns how to burn fat rather than sugar, you may experience what some people have named the “keto flu.”

-Just knowing that this is a possible—but short-lived!—side effect will help you maintain focus and determination; if you feel terrible at first, it’s actually a great sign that you’re on the right track!
+Just knowing that this is a possible—but short-lived!—side effect will help you maintain focus and determination; if you feel terrible at first, it’s probably a great sign that you’re on the right track!

 Final thought: Think it’s impossible to exercise in the absence of sugar/carbs?

-More and more ultra athletes are realizing the benefits of performing in a fat-adapted state.
+More and more ultra athletes are noticing benefits when performing in a fat-adapted state.

-Chances are you’re not an ultra athlete; you probably spend about an hour or so at the gym.
+Chances are you’re not an ultra athlete; you probably spend about an hour or so exercising at a time.
 Thus, you’ll be just fine!

 If an ultra runner can race in the fat-adapted state, you can certainly make it through your hour-long workout in the same state.